FedericoHeichou/useful-linux-aliases/README.md

 # UsefulLinuxAliases
-List of useful Linux Aliases to add into bashrc
+List of useful Linux Aliases to add into bashrc.
+Remember to refresh using `. ~/.bashrc` or what else you are editing.

 #### Kill a list of process using their command name
 ```bash